EngMoheb/Candy-_Distribution_SQL/README.md

       ON p.factory_name = f.factory_name
   ),

-  -- 2. Map ZIP → customer coords
-  customer_loc AS (
+  -- 2. Associate each ZIP code with customer coordinates and location customer_loc AS (
     SELECT
       zip               AS customer_zip,